Chapter 7 Bankruptcy

 A discharge releases you from personal liability for most debts and prevents the creditors from taking any collection actions against you.
 It may even be possible to discharge student loans, and taxes.
 Past due child support and alimony can better be dealt with in Chapter 13.

-A debtor who has received a discharge may voluntarily repay any discharged debt.
+According to Tennessee bankruptcy law, a debtor who has received a discharge may voluntarily repay any discharged debt.
 A debtor may repay a discharged debt even though it can no longer be legally enforced.
 Sometimes a debtor agrees to repay a debt because it is owed to a family member or because it represents an obligation to an individual for whom the debtor’s reputation is important, such as a family doctor.

 A discharge may be denied in very limited situations such as failing to produce records, unsatisfactory explanation of loss of assets, perjury, concealing property of the estate, or failure to complete a financial management course through an approved agency.
 These are extremely rare and we will guide you through the process so you do not lose your right to a discharge.